New Zealand calls on ‘Australian family’ to return | The New Daily

 “We are reopening and I’m asking our Australian family and friends to book their tickets.”

-After two years with tight border restrictions, NZ began to dismantle its hard borders earlier this month.
+After two years with tight border restrictions, NZ began to dismantle its hard borders as Omicron surged across the country earlier this month.

+New Zealand reported 19,542 COVID cases on Wednesday.
+It is believed to be a few days past the peak of its Omicron outbreak.

+There was also a record 24 virus-related deaths – although some had happened in the previous three weeks.
+The country’s COVID toll stands at 141.

-Kiwis abroad and critical workers were the first to be able to dodge a spell in hotel quarantine.
+Kiwis abroad and critical workers were the first to be able to dodge a spell in hotel quarantine when the country shook up its border arrangements.

-Next will come Australian travellers, allowed to do the same from 11.59pm on April 12.
+Next will come Australian travellers, who will be allowed to do the same from 11.59pm on April 12.

 Those from visa waiver countries and holding valid visitor visas will can follow from from 11.59pm on May 1.